kriersd/JazzHands/docs/index.md

 * Navigate to the Lets Get Started Button

-* Input newly created domain when
+* Input newly created domain in Domain name

 * Select Connect and Continue Buttons

-* On the Setup your DNS Records Flow page select next step button
+* On the Setup your DNS Records Flow page select Next step button

-* Make note of the new NS records
+* Make note of the new NS records, you will need to use these later

 * Open a new tab and Navigate back to Classic Infrastructure within ibmcloud.com